hitoshi-watase/sercrod/docs/reference/directives/upload.md

 Recommended approach on the server:

-- Treat `*upload` endpoints as file-plus-metadata variants of the same Nablla API style:
+- Treat `*upload` endpoints as file-plus-metadata variants of the same Sercrod API style:

   - Accept `multipart/form-data` with:
     - One or more file fields under a known field name.